-RFI Reference RFI Requirement OAMP Reference

-B1.4 Maps and shapefiles to clearly define the location and boundaries of the offset area/s, accompanied by the offset attributes (e.g., physical address of the offset area/s, coordinates of the boundary points in decimal degrees, the relevant protected matter that the environmental offset/s compensates for, and the size of the environmental offset/s in hectares).
-All Figures within the plan and associated spatial data

-B1.5 Baseline data and other supporting evidence that documents the presence of the relevant protected matter/s within the offset area/s.
-Sections 5.2, 5.3, and 5.4

-B1.6 Details, with supporting evidence, to demonstrate how the environmental offset/s compensate for residual significant impacts of the proposed action on relevant protected matters, and/or their habitat, in accordance with the principles of the Offsets Policy and the Offsets Assessment Guide, including: Appendix A

-time over which loss is averted (max.
-20 years);

-time until ecological benefit;

-ROL (%) without offset;

-ROL (%) with offset; and

-confidence in result (%).
+RFI Reference RFI Requirement OAMP Reference B1.4 Maps and shapefiles to clearly define the location and boundaries of the offset area/s, accompanied by the offset attributes (e.g., physical address of the offset area/s, coordinates of the boundary points in decimal degrees, the relevant protected matter that the environmental offset/s compensates for, and the size of the environmental offset/s in hectares).
+All Figures within the plan and associated spatial data B1.5 Baseline data and other supporting evidence that documents the presence of the relevant protected matter/s within the offset area/s.
+Sections 5.2, 5.3, and 5.4 B1.6 Details, with supporting evidence, to demonstrate how the environmental offset/s compensate for residual significant impacts of the proposed action on relevant protected matters, and/or their habitat, in accordance with the principles of the Offsets Policy and the Offsets Assessment Guide, including: • time over which loss is averted (max.
+20 years); • time until ecological benefit; • ROL (%) without offset; • ROL (%) with offset; and • confidence in result (%).
 Please note, ROL should not include consideration of stochastic events (e.g., bushfires), activities that contribute to changes in HQS or impacts that would otherwise require an offset under any relevant legislation.

-species.
+Provide the inputs and calculations used for the OAG for all triggered species.
+Appendix A